Visualize Country Borders and IP Addresses

 Display IP Addresses as Point Geometries

-From the LAYERS pane in Builder, click the Blocked IP Addresses layer.
+From the LAYERS list in Builder, click the GEOCODE button on the Blocked IP Addresses layer.

 Select the column name to be used for the IP Addresses option.
 For this example, select the